composer/windows-setup/README.md

 Next you have to choose your Installation Type, either Global or Basic.
 A **Global** installation is recommended because this enables Composer to be run from any location by simply typing `composer`.

-A **Basic** installation, on the otherhand, requires you to be in the directory you installed it to and typing `php composer.phar`.
+A **Basic** installation, however, requires you to be in the directory where you installed it and typing `php composer.phar`.
 This might be suitable in certain circumstances, or if you wish to try out Composer quickly.

 After you have chosen the directory you wish to install to and reviewed the choices you have made, the installer will download Composer and set everything up.
 Full documentation can be found at [http://getcomposer.org][composer] and a repository of packages can be browsed at [Packagist][packagist].